-Friday the 29th of October 2021
+Monday the 31st of October 2022

-Port Denarau Marina (PDM) Announces Audited Financial Statements for the year ending 31 July 2021
+Port Denarau Marina (PDM) Announces Audited Financial Statements for the year ending 31 July 2022

-The Chairman and Directors of Port Denarau Marina Limited wish to announce the company's audited financial result for the year ending 31st July 2021.
+The Chairman and Directors of Port Denarau Marina Limited are pleased to announce the company's audited financials for the year ending July 31, 2022.

-The company recorded a Operating Net Loss of \$5.8 million for the financial year ending 31 July 2021 compared to a Operating Net Profit of \$6.1 million reported for the same time last year.
-The Total Comprehensive Loss was \$9.2 million compared to a Total Comprehensive Profit of \$8.9 million the year before.
-The loss is due to the impact of COVID -19 which has resulted in the company providing rent relief to our commercial tenants and having to materially revalue our properties.
-The closing of international borders has adversely affected the overall business operations with a 62% decrease in revenue compared to the 2020 financial year.
+The company recorded an Operating Net Profit of \$6.2 million for the financial year ending 31 July 2022 compared to an Operating Net Loss of \$5.8 million reported for the previous last year.
+The Total Comprehensive Profit was \$9.9 million compared to a Total Comprehensive Loss of \$9.2 million for the previous year.